akmuzammil/AI-SentimentAnalysis/README.md

 ![qmonitor](images/qmonitor.jpg)

 We test by Adding various messages like positive, negative and neutral and check the output queues accordingly in the storage explorer.

+# Conclusion
+We now have a working feedback sorter!
+As messages arrive in the input queue, our function uses the Text Analytics API service to get a sentiment score.
+Based on that score, the function forwards the messages to the appropriate queue.
+While it seems like the function processes only one queue item at a time, the Azure Functions runtime will actually read batches of queue items and spin up other instances of our function to process them in parallel.

 # References
 [Microsoft Learn](https://docs.microsoft.com/en-us/learn)